My ideal computer

 My ideal computer does not exist.

-Currently, we mainly use 3 types of computer:
+Currently, we mainly use 3 kinds of computers:

-The desktop computer is the most powerfull and most comfortable.
+The desktop computer is the most powerful and most comfortable.
 It can run demanding games, have a big screen and and an ergonomic keyboard.
 It won't leave your home, however.

 The laptop computer is a compromise.
 It won't stay on all day long, nor can be used as a phone, but its bigger screen and decent keyboard make it suitable for serious work.

-To host my blog and my mail server, I have to let my mighty desktop computer allways plugged in, always connected to the internet.
+To host my blog and my mail server, I have to let my mighty desktop computer Always plugged in, always connected to the internet.
 This raises some issues: